rehierl/html-outliner-spec/pseudocode.md

 27:   vars.currentOutlineOwner = vars.stack.pop()
 xx:   //- does not make the construct of implied headings a necessity
 28:   vars.currentSection = vars.currentOutlineOwner.outline.lastSection
-xx:   //- section.append(outline) - unclear operation
+29:   vars.currentSection.appendOutline(node.outline) //- unclear operation
-29:   vars.currentSection.appendOutline(node.outline)
 30: end if

 31: if(entering && node.isSectioningRoot) then
 32:   if(vars.currentOutlineOwner != null) then
-xx:     //- no set-implied-heading here - see line 13
+xx:     //- no create-and-set-implied-heading - see line 13
 33:     vars.stack.push(vars.currentOutlineOwner)
 34:   end if
 35:   vars.currentOutlineOwner = node
 xx:   //- currentOutlineOwner.parentSection, then currentSection - see line 19
+xx:   //- associate currentOutlineOwner with an outer section - see line 20
-xx:   //- save the current section - see line 44
+xx:   //- save the current section (i.e. write access) - see line 44
 36:   vars.currentOutlineOwner.parentSection = vars.currentSection
 37:   vars.currentSection = new Section(vars.currentOutlineOwner)
 38:   vars.currentOutlineOwner.outline = new Outline(vars.currentSection)